dsifford/academic-bloggers-toolkit/readme.txt

 4. Options Page Screenshot

 == Changelog ==

+= 2.3.0 =
+* Tooltips on desktop and mobile given a much-needed facelift.
+* Tooltips now appear above or below depending on page scroll position (prevents chopping).
+* Tooltips on desktop given a close timer so that the user has time to click links in references.
+* Peer review boxes now show a default silhouette photo if no photo attached.
+* Bumped the z-index of the tooltips to fight against elements from other plugins overlapping (Please let me know if '20' is still not enough).

 = 2.2.2 =
 * Fix issue where tooltips on mobile wouldn't go away + better mobile tooltip rendering.